arungudelli/angularjswiki/content/angular/angular-date-pipe-formatting-date-times-in-angular-with-examples/index.md

 	<tbody>
 		<tr>
 			<td>format</td>
 			<td>We can pass predefined angular date formats or our custom date format as a parameter.
-The default value is 'mediumDate'.
-Optional parameter</td>
+The default value is 'mediumDate' (Optional parameter)</td>
 		</tr>
 		<tr>
 			<td>timezone</td>
 			<td>The default timezone is local system timezone of the user's machine.
-To change the timezone we can pass timezone offset ('0530') or standard UTC/GMT (IST) or continental US timezone abbreviation and it is optional parameter</td>
+To change the timezone we can pass timezone offset ('0530') or standard UTC/GMT (IST) or continental US timezone abbreviation and it is an optional parameter</td>
 		</tr>
 		<tr>
 			<td>locale</td>